plotly/plotly.github.io/_posts/falcon/2016-12-20-schedule-a-query.md

       img: "![](/static/images/database-connectors/persistent/schedule.png)"
  - title: Authorize your connector
    sub-steps:
-    - copy: "If this is your first time scheduling a query, you were prompted in Plotly 2.0 to login and authorize your connector to run queries on your behalf.
+    - copy: "If this is your first time scheduling a query, you were prompted in Chart Studio to login and authorize your connector to run queries on your behalf.
 Let's give the authorization to the Database Connector by clicking *login* as shown to authorize."
       img: "![](/static/images/database-connectors/persistent/login.png)"
-    - copy: "Click authorize to allow Plotly Database Connector to run in the background and update your data within Plotly 2.0 grids."
+    - copy: "Click authorize to allow Plotly Database Connector to run in the background and update your data within Chart Studio grids."
       img: "![](/static/images/database-connectors/persistent/authorize.png)"
     - copy: "A message confirming your authorization will appear.
-You may close this Web Browser tab and return to Plotly 2.0"
+You may close this Web Browser tab and return to Chart Studio"
       img: "![](/static/images/database-connectors/persistent/authorized.png)"
-    - copy: "Back in Plotly 2.0, click on the check box to schedule the query now that the connector has your authorization."
+    - copy: "Back in Chart Studio, click on the check box to schedule the query now that the connector has your authorization."
       img: "![](/static/images/database-connectors/persistent/schedule-again.png)"
  - title: Scheduled queries
    sub-steps:
     - copy: "Once the query is scheduled, the connector will post queries to your database and update your grid with data received from the query.
 You can observe the grid's last update time from [your Plotly organizer](https://plot.ly/organize).
 In case you want to change the refresh rate, simply interact with the dropdown menu while your Database Connector is running.
-If the query is saved, the checkbox in Plotly 2.0 will be checked."
+If the query is saved, the checkbox in Chart Studio will be checked."
       img: "![](/static/images/database-connectors/persistent/scheduled.png)"

 ---